dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 - dictionary

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?

+A **list comprehension** for example is an elegant way of defining and creating a list.
+List comprehensions allow us to create lists using a for loop with less code.
+What normally takes 3-4 lines of code, can be compressed into just a single line.

+A **generator expression** is somewhat similar to a list comprehension, but the former doesn’t construct a list object.
+Instead of creating a list and keeping the whole sequence in memory, the generator generates the next element in demand.
+When a normal function with a return statement is called, it terminates whenever it gets a return statement.
+But a function with a yield statement saves the state of the function and can be picked up from the same state, next time the function is called.
+The generator expression allows us to create a generator without the yield keyword.

+The generator yields one item at a time and generates items only when in demand.
+Whereas, in a list comprehension, Python reserves memory for the whole list.
+Thus we can say that the **generator expressions are more memory efficient** **than list comprehensions**.

 #### Does the order of the function definitions matter in Python?
 Why?

+The order of the function definitions doesn't matter.
+What matters is when the calling of the function is done, it has to be done after the function has been defined or it will cause a Name Error.

+        def print_sum(a, b):
+            print(sum_numbers(a, b))

+        print_sum(2, 4)

+        def sum_numbers(a, b):
+            return a + b

+This section would cause an error because print_sum is calling sum_numbers inside of it and sum_numbers is defined after.
+The print_sum call is fine, the second call, the sum_numbers call will cause the error.

 #### What does unpacking mean in Python?
 #### What happens when you try to assign the result of a function which has no return statement to a variable in Python?